 Without a doubt, the most palpable change under the new law is the change to the time limit for deducting input VAT businesses incur on their purchases.
 The new law provides that the input VAT can be deducted in the calendar year in which the deductible VAT arises and in the following calendar year.
 This provision will enter into force on 1 January 2019.
 The current rules provide for the VAT to be deducted only in the calendar year in which the VAT arises.
 Allowing businesses to deduct VAT in the second calendar year as well will help to ease the problems faced in the current VAT recovery mechanism, particularly in relation to invoices arriving late, discounts, bonuses made after sale, and turnover premiums.

 In cases where taxpayers are entitled to a VAT refund as a result of their VAT-exempt transactions, the refund claim must be made by the end of the second calendar year following the taxation period when the transaction is made.

 The new law provides for VAT relief for uncollectible receivables that become worthless in accordance with Article No. 322 of the Tax Procedural Code.

 Consequently, a supplier who has accounted for and paid VAT on a supply, but who has not been paid the price for that supply, will be able to claim the VAT it has paid.

-The buyer, on the other hand, will be obliged to adjust the input VAT that was deducted on the concerned purchase.
+The buyer, on the other hand, will be required to adjust the input VAT that was deducted on the concerned purchase.

 VAT exemption for facilities for renewable and other energy

-The VAT exemption available under Article 13 regarding water, sewage, treatment, gas, electricity and communication facilities of organized industrial zones and small industrial areas has been extended to apply to renewable and other energy facilities as well.
+The VAT exemption available under Article 13 regarding water, sewage treatment, gas, electricity, and communication facilities of organised industrial zones and small industrial areas has been extended to apply to renewable and other energy facilities as well.